Kegworks-App/Kegworks/README.md

 __WineD3D (default)__\
 Supports DirectX 11 and below.
 - OpenGL backend is used for DirectX 9 and below
 - Vulkan backend is used for DirectX 10 & 11
-_When Enabled D3DMetal when takes over 64Bit DirectX 11 & DirectX 12_

 __VKD3D (default)__\
 Limited DirectX 12 support.\